debruine/Faux.jl/docs/src/tutorial.md

 ```@example Main
 using Faux # for data simulation (under development!)
 using DataFrames # for data wrangling
+using CairoMakie # for plots
 import Random
+using GLM # to calculate regression lines (why doesn't Makie do this?)

 rng = Random.seed!(8675309); # make randomness predictable :)
 ```